JSBmanD/docs/pages/dashboard/app-level-access.md

 ![image](/_assets/img/pages/dashboard/access-levels/desktop-redirects.png)

+[block:callout]
+{
+  "type": "note",
-!!! note "We now support deep linking to Desktop apps such as Spotify and Slack, via URI schemes"
-    Our beta Mac OS Desktop SDK is available for testing, so please contact your Branch Account Manager or integrations@branch.io for more information.
+  "title": "We now support deep linking to Desktop apps such as Spotify and Slack, via URI schemes", "body": "Our beta Mac OS Desktop SDK is available for testing, so please contact your Branch Account Manager or integrations@branch.io for more information."
+}
+[/block]

 - Use these settings to control the default behavior of your deep links on Desktop browsers